Kyllingene/brim/README.md

 ## Contributions

-Contributions are always welcome, especially optimizations!
+Contributions are always welcome, especially optimizations.
 Please, before you create a pull request, run `cargo fmt` and `cargo clippy`.

 If you want to implement a new feature, consider gating it behind a feature flag.
 This can reduce code size as well as slightly improve runtimes.
-It isn't appropriate for all, but it is worth considering.
+It isn't appropriate for all additions, but it is worth considering.